 Nothing in Amityville Vampire is remotely close to being scary apart from some of the acting.
 Most of the cast has few or no other credits and it’s easy to see why.
 The fact the film is so heavy on dialogue only makes it worse.
 Amityville Vampire feels like a seventy-minute film padded out to ninety minutes with unnecessary dialogue.
 It still would have been bad at seventy minutes, but at least it would have been shorter.

 Joe Castro (It Wants Blood!, Lake Michigan Monster) is credited with the effects.
-But apart from Lillith’s makeup, some dollar store fangs and watery blood there isn’t much in the way of effects to break up the monotony.
-In fact, the most amusing part of the film may be a scene where two characters talk and the lighting is so different on each of them you can tell they were filmed separately and hours apart.
+But apart from Lillith’s makeup, some dollar-store fangs, and watery blood, there isn’t much in the way of effects to break up the monotony.
+In fact, the most amusing part of the film may be a scene where two characters talk, and the lighting is so different on each of them that you can tell they were filmed separately and hours apart.
 Even the likes of Amityville Poltergeist and Witches of Amityville Academy were better than that.

 Amityville Vampire is available to stream via Summer Hill Films.